Masainas

-Masainas is a comune (municipality) in the Province of Sulcis Iglesiente in the Italian region Sardinia, located about 45 km southwest of Cagliari and about 15 km southeast of Carbonia.
-It is part of the Sulcis traditional region.
+Masainas is a town and comune (municipality) in the Province of Sulcis Iglesiente in the autonomous island region of Sardinia in Italy, part of the traditional region of Sulcis, located about 45 km southwest of Cagliari and about 15 km southeast of Carbonia.
+It has 1,203 inhabitants.

-Masainas borders the following municipalities: Giba, Piscinas, Sant'Anna Arresi, Teulada.
+Masainas borders the municipalities of Giba, Piscinas, Sant'Anna Arresi, and Teulada.